Author's Notes & Acknowledgments

 My second favorite source was the Life of Ten Bears.
 This is a collection of oral histories collected by Ten Bear’s great-great-grandson, Francis Joseph “Joe A” Attocknie.
 These are not “myths,” but true historical tales; actual deeds done by real people.
 Reading these versions of tales I had already read in other sources felt more like sitting around someone’s kitchen table and an uncle saying, “Did you hear about the time…?”
 They are rich with a unique voice and full of humor.

 Being Comanche: A Social History of an American Indian Community shed light on the importance of language within the broader Comanche community, and we know from captive narratives that an individual wasn’t accepted until they could speak like a Person.
 Language is what turned a captive into a Comanche.
-I’d like to thank Kathryn Briner of the Comanche Nation Language Department for her help in making my translations as accurate as I possibly could.
+While writing The Mender Trilogy, I corresponded with the Comanche Language Department, but ultimately, they were stretched too thin to verify my translation choices.
+Mr. Saupitty and Ms. Hawana Hʉwʉni provide some guidance, though any remaining mistakes are my own and unintentional.

 Readers of both these sources will recognize my characters quoting directly from informants and the oral histories, such as “Onawia Takes A New Wife and Goes to Mexico.”